Terrastories/terrastories/documentation/DEVELOPMENT.md

 bundler commands as needed. **Please refrain from running such commands in your local environment.
 Always use the rails container instead.**

-Any changes to source files should be made directly in your local filesystem under the `/opt/terrastories` directory using your preferred editing tools.
+Any changes to source files should be made directly in your local filesystem and not in the container.

 ### ESLint